-The third annual SweepSouth Report on Pay and Working Conditions for Domestic Work in South Africa paints a stark picture of the lives of the women who clean our homes and offices.
+The third annual SweepSouth Report on Pay and Working Conditions for Domestic Work in South Africa paints a stark picture of the lives of the women who execute thorough cleaning services for our homes and offices.

 With domestic work being a highly gendered profession, it is of no surprise that respondents to the survey were mostly women.
 Who is this woman?